 Above photo: Giant’s Causeway, Bushmills, UK (Northern Ireland)

-- Weather: 40s-60s.
-Ireland is windy.
-A Chinese taxi driver said there’s only two kinds of weather in Ireland: cold or less cold.
+A Chinese-Irish taxi driver said there’s only two kinds of weather in Ireland: cold or less cold.

 - Cliffs of Moher